 If there is one thing that every business owner agrees on it’s that the business environment is constantly changing and innovation is the name of the game (especially recently).
 But one technology has stood the test of time for nearly three decades now and it’s still going strong – SMS.

 Since it’s the 27th anniversary of SMS it’s only fitting that we take a look back on how SMS marketing has propelled business messaging forward and how it can be integrated into the overall strategy of your business in 2020.
-We’ll also be talking about an SMS technology called Google RCS and see what it means for business messaging in 2020 forward.
+We’ll also be talking about an SMS technology called Google RCS and see what it means for business messaging.

 SMS Marketing Isn’t Dead.
 It’s Actually The Most Effective